-If at any point during the pregnancy it becomes necessary for the employee to take a leave of absence, such leave shall be granted consistent with the County's Personnel Rules and Regulations regarding family and medical care leave.
+Pregnant employees should notify their immediate supervisors as soon as practicable and provide a statement from their medical providers identifying any pregnancy-related job restrictions or limitations.
+If at any point during the pregnancy it becomes necessary for the employee to take a leave of absence, such leave shall be granted in accordance with the County's personnel rules and regulations regarding family and medical care leave.

-1027.6 PROBATIONARY EMPLOYEES
+1027.8 PROBATIONARY EMPLOYEES

-Probationary employees who are assigned to a temporary modified-duty assignment shall have their probation extended by a period of time equal to the employee's assignment to modified duty.
+Probationary employees who are assigned to a temporary modified-duty assignment shall have their probation extended by a period of time equal to their assignment to temporary modified duty.

-1027.7 MAINTENANCE OF CERTIFICATION AND TRAINING
+1027.9 MAINTENANCE OF CERTIFICATION AND TRAINING

-Employees assigned to modified duty shall maintain all certification, training and qualifications appropriate to both their regular and temporary duties, provided the certification, training or qualifications are not in conflict with any limitations or restrictions.
-Employees who are assigned to modified duty shall inform their supervisor of any inability to maintain any certification, training or qualifications.
+Employees assigned to temporary modified duty shall maintain all certification, training and qualifications appropriate to both their regular and temporary duties, provided that the certification, training or qualifications are not in conflict with any medical limitations or restrictions.
+Employees who are assigned to temporary modified duty shall inform their supervisors of any inability to maintain any certification, training or qualifications.